Best Nicotine Gum & Lozenges Compared

 -

 Drinking coffee, soda, or juice right before use.
 Wait 15 minutes after any acidic beverage.
+No exceptions.

 -